-The armrest between the front seats opens into a storage area.
+You may have a fold-down armrest between the front seats that opens into a storage area.
 To open it, pull up on the lever at the front edge.
 Inside are cupholders which can be rotated forward for use with the cover closed.
 There is also a removable coinholder and a storage area for cassette tapes and compact discs.